 “(f) Every owner of a motor vehicle, including every owner or operator of a taxicab, as defined in Section 27908, or a limousine for hire, operated on a highway shall maintain safety belts in good working order for the use of occupants of the vehicle.
 The safety belts shall conform to motor vehicle safety standards established by the United States Department of Transportation.
 This subdivision does not, however, require installation or maintenance of safety belts where not required by the laws of the United States applicable to the vehicle at the time of its initial sale.”

-Multiple types of vehicles, including charter buses, sightseeing buses, limos, airport buses, mass transit buses, school buses, and others all have the potential to be held to higher standards of care when transporting passengers.
-Our attorneys have the experience in the field to assist the victim injury to work through the medical and legal issues that commonly follow an accident of this type.
-The DMV can check on particulars of the law at (916) 657-8153 or visit its Web site at www.dmv.ca.gov.
+Multiple types of vehicles, including charter buses, sightseeing buses, limos, airport buses, mass transit buses can be limousines.
+But school buses, and others all have the potential to be held to higher standards of care when transporting passengers.
+Our attorneys have experience in the field.
+Hence, we can assist the victim in working through the medical and legal issues commonly following an accident of this type.
+Also, the DMV can check on particulars of the law at (916) 657-8153 or visit its Web site at www.dmv.ca.gov.

-Under ordinary negligence principles, a person is only negligent if it owed a duty of “reasonable care,” and that duty had been breached causing damages like broken bones, a type of orthopaedic injury.
-Sometimes a “reasonable” duty of care is hard to prove.
-But if a person is a common carrier, it owes a heightened duty of attention, beyond an ordinary, “reasonable” duty.
-So this makes it harder for the negligent tortfeasor to escape liability for summary judgment, which allows a jury to hear the matter.
+Under ordinary negligence principles, a person is negligent if he owed duties of “reasonable care.”
+Also, that duty had to get breached.
+Next, the breach had to cause damages like broken bones, a type of orthopedic injury.
+Sometimes a “reasonable” duty of care is harder to prove.
+But if a person is a common carrier, it owes a heightened duty of attention.
+This is beyond an ordinary, “reasonable” duty.
+So this makes it harder for the negligent tortfeasor to escape liability.
+Thus, at summary judgment the case moves forward.
+So this allows a jury to hear the matter.

-Under state law, common carriers including limo companies may be required to have physical damage coverage, general liability coverage, worker’s compensation coverage, garage liability coverage, garage keeper’s legal liability coverage, excess/umbrella liability coverage, property coverage among others.
+Under state law, common carriers include limo companies.
+Hence, they have to maintain physical damage coverage.
+Also, they may need general liability coverage and worker’s compensation coverage.
+Furthermore, they may need garage liability coverage, and garage keeper’s legal liability coverage.
+Last, some may have to purchase excess/umbrella liability coverage, property coverage among others.

-As of 2006, except in the case of Class C charter-party carriers, limousine businesses must have insurance coverage of at least $750,000 for seven passengers or less, $1,500,000 for 8 to 15 passengers, and $5,000,000 for 16 passengers or more.
-The minimum coverage for Class C charter-party carriers is $750,000, regardless of vehicle seating capacity.
-For additional information see General Order 101, as applicable to PSCs or General Order 115, as applies to TCPs.
+As of 2006, except Class C charter-party carriers, limos must maintain specific insurance coverages.
+So they need at least $750,000 for seven passengers or less.
+Furthermore, they will need $1,500,000 for 8 to 15 passengers.
+Also, they will need $5,000,000 for 16 passengers or more.
+The minimum coverage for Class C charter-party carriers is $750,000.
+This is true regardless of vehicle seating capacity.
+For additional information see General Order 101.
+This is as applicable to PSCs or General Order 115, as applies to TCPs.

 California Limousines Get Regulated By Several Government Agencies Depending on Intrastate or Interstate Regulations

 The DMV and PUC differentiate between “PSG” and “MTR” classes.
-Motor carriers of passengers are known as PSG regs, while Motor Carriers of Property are called MTR.
-Common Carriers go by the designations PSC– by passenger stage corporations, TCP– by charter-party carriers or Cal-T– by household goods carriers.
-Also, this can be seen on vehicle bumpers and helps the CHP keep track of these differing types.
+Motor carriers of passengers are known as PSG regs.
+But Motor Carriers of Property get called MTR.
+Common Carriers go by the designations PSC– by passenger stage corporations.
+But there is also TCP– by charter-party carriers or Cal-T– by household goods carriers.
+Also, this can get seen on vehicle bumpers.
+And this helps the CHP keep track of these differing types.

 An MC number is a requirement for interstate transportation.
 Federal law mandates such a permit get issued before a limousine carrier can leave the jurisdiction of California, as often seen on trips to Las Vegas.

-If faced with assault or sexual assault, make sure that you get a full police report and contact an attorney immediate, such as the skilled lawyers at Ehline Law at (888) 400-9721.
-No matter what the injury, when faced with a limousine accident, contact experienced trial attorneys.
-Our lead attorney, Michael Ehline’s experience owning a limo company brings the knowledge necessary to take your claim to victory.
+If faced with assault or sexual assault, make sure you get a police report.
+Next, contact an attorney immediately.
+Also, it would be wise to speak to the skilled lawyers at Ehline Law.
+No matter what, when faced with a limousine accident, contact experienced trial attorneys.
+Our lead attorney, Michael Ehline, has experience from owning and operating a limo company.
+So he brings the knowledge necessary to take your claim to victory.
 We fight for our clients to help right this terrible situation.

-There’s a reason that many of our customers and peers consider us California’s best limousine accident attorneys.
-These accidents take place coming back or forth from proms, parties, weddings, or other events and the knowledge of the laws and regulations from the Public Utilities Commission and Department of Transportation is vital in getting your life back on track.
-Call us for a free consultation today at (888) 400-9721.
+There’s a reason many people consider us California’s best limousine accident attorneys.
+These accidents occur coming back or forth from proms, parties, weddings, or other events.
+So knowledge of the laws and regulations from the PUC and DOT is vital in getting your life back on track.
+Call us for a free consultation today at (213) 596-9642.